bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-braking-changes.md

 > **_NOTE:_** What's important, is will not work with **any** change of return type - base class to derived or vice versa, etc.

-## New struct fields braking change
+## New struct fields breaking change

 Another interesting example of non-backward compatible change is adding new instance field to struct that didn't have any non-public fields already.
-This change other than previous one will be braking for high-level libraries as well as normal internal app code.
+This change other than previous one will be breaking for high-level libraries as well as normal internal app code.
 Let's examine this struct example:

 ```csharp